OVeNet: Offset Vector Network for Semantic Segmentation: Method

 \subsection{Confidence-Based Loss}

 Our confidence loss is based on the concept that given a pixel coordinate, its surrounding pixels should be in the same segment.
 For each pixel $\mathbf{p}$, we define the confidence loss as follows:

-This idea is motivated by the fact that confidence should have large value ,for those pixels whose offset vector points to seed pixels with the same class.
-Similarly, confidence should have small value, for those pixels whose offset vector points to seed pixels with different class.
+This idea is motivated by the fact that the confidence value should be large for pixels whose offset vector points to seed pixels with the same class.
+Similarly, the confidence value should be small for pixels whose offset vector points to seed pixels with a different class.